Upper Kern: Best river rafting access in California.

 Mile 2.07 – No Time Rapid: 35.9006, -118.4701 Class IV.
 A fun finish to the gorge, again options abound.
 A slightly more technical line takes you weaving down the right side for the first half of the rapid before cutting hard left above a boulder/pour-over.
 From here keep trending left through some hits before teeing up a river-wide hole at the bottom.
 Another fun option starts right at the top of the rapid angling left, where you’ll pick your way to a sizable center drop.
 After this drop work slightly left to finish with the bottom pour-over.

-Mile 2.34 – Salmon Creek Take-out: 35.89752, -118.4675 Point of interest.
+Mile 2.34 – Salmon Creek Take-out: 35.89752, -118.4675 River Left.
 After “No Time” a short flat stretch leads into some riffles.
 Take-out is on river left just after these riffles, and can be difficult to catch at high-water.
 There is a small eddy here packed with brush, so allow space to catch the eddy and get out of the way.
 From here a short but steep carry takes you up to the road; take care crossing.
 If this take-out is missed there is still some time before Upper Salmon Creek Rapid, but you will have to run a consequential Class IV rapid at the mouth of Salmon Creek that is not recommended.
 If you find yourself running this rapid stay left, as there is a large surf hole near the bottom of the rapid.
 Your final take-out option before Upper Salmon Creek Rapid is just below this rapid on river left.

 Mile 2.68 – Upper Salmon Falls: 35.89286, -118.46524 Class VI.
 Do not run this.